 Application for Graduation

 Graduation is not automatic.
-All students must apply to graduate online via the VIP Portal during the semester that they intend to complete final degree requirements.
+All students must apply to graduate online via the VIP Portal during the semester/term that they intend to complete final degree requirements.

 PLEASE BE AWARE: If students do not apply by the University's graduation application deadline posted each semester, we can NOT guarantee inclusion in any official graduation correspondence and commencement-related materials.

-- Applications will be available online (through VIP) starting Monday, August 27, 2018.
+- Applications will be available now online through VIP.

 Students should become acquainted with the graduation requirements noted below for their program of study.
 Students are responsible for meeting all graduation requirements and for submitting all required forms on time.
 Graduation may be delayed if a student's record is incomplete.